BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 3. Data Extraction:
    - Use `fastqc_data_txt.sh` to extract and summarize specific quality metrics from the FastQC output files, providing a concise overview of the results.

+Here's a brief summary for the `01-qual-filter` directory and its contents to include in your `README.md` file on GitHub:

+---

+## 01-qual_filter Directory

+This directory contains scripts for filtering and quality control of FASTQ files.
+The scripts are designed to be run in a Conda environment and perform trimming, quality filtering, and subsequent quality control (QC) reporting.
+Below is a brief summary of each script:

+### Scripts

+1. **cutadapt.sh**:
+   - **Purpose**: Trims adapters and low-quality bases from the FASTQ files.
+   - **Usage**: This script uses Cutadapt to remove adapter sequences and filter out low-quality reads, preparing the data for further analysis.

+2. **QC_qual_filter.sh**:
+   - **Purpose**: Performs additional quality filtering on the trimmed FASTQ files.
+   - **Usage**: This script applies further quality filtering criteria to ensure that only high-quality reads are retained for downstream analysis.

+3. **fastqc_data_txt.sh**:
+   - **Purpose**: Extracts specific data from the FastQC output.
+   - **Usage**: This script processes the FastQC output files to extract relevant quality metrics and summary statistics after filtering.

+### Workflow

+1. **Adapter Trimming**:
+   - Use `cutadapt.sh` to trim adapter sequences and low-quality bases from the raw FASTQ files.
+This step ensures that the reads are clean and suitable for quality filtering.

+2. **Quality Filtering**:
+   - Use `QC_qual_filter.sh` to apply additional quality filtering to the trimmed FASTQ files.
+This step further refines the data by removing low-quality reads.

+3. **Running FastQC**:
+   - Use `fastqc_data_txt.sh` to perform quality control analysis on the filtered FASTQ files.
+This script will generate detailed QC reports and extract key metrics for review.